Workplace Culture at

 Committed To The Process

-At TerraCorps, we strive for a culture that demonstrates our collective willingness to be in a constant state of learning and growth.
+At TerraCorps, we strive for a workplace culture that demonstrates our collective willingness to be in a constant state of learning and growth.
 For this reason, our culture is not a set structure but a reflection of where we are in our ongoing evolution.
 In fact, we view our ability to examine and improve structures and systems as evidence of our organizational impact.
-For TerraCorps, diversity, equity, inclusiveness, and belonging are processes rather than a end goals and we are committed to learning together as we continue on this journey.
+For TerraCorps, diversity, equity, inclusiveness, and belonging are processes rather than end goals and we are committed to learning together as we continue on this journey.

 Our Core Beliefs